 Choose from regular Bajaj, Electric, or Cabrio.
 We picked the regular Bajaj.

-Proceed with payment, which includes a $150 deposit (refunded 7 days after rental ends). - Email Confirmation:
+Proceed with payment, which includes a $150 deposit (refunded 7 days after rental ends).
+We had no problems; they refunded our deposit quickly after the rental.

 You’ll receive an email with the next steps and final confirmation after payment.